Academic Peer Advisor Job Description for 2017-2018

 - Deep knowledge of Wesleyan University including the academic support systems, registration processes and policies, and how to navigate academic departments.

 - Maintain a GPA of 3.2/4.0, remain in good standing, and have a clear judicial history.
-(Please feel free to contact Dean Backer to discuss the specifics of this qualification.)
+(Please feel free to contact Dean Patey to discuss the specifics of this qualification.)

 Terms and Benefits

-- Period of appointment: One welcome event in the late afternoon/early evening in April, one blog training session during April or May, blogging from June - May; on campus for training, orientation and when classes are in session from August - May (unless December grad or studying off campus during the spring semester).
+- Period of appointment: Beginning in spring 2016 attend meet & greet in April and training in May.
+Week long training in May will cover academic peer advisor responsibilities.
+From June through August responding to email and blogging; on campus for training, orientation and when classes are in session from August - May (unless December grad or studying off campus during the spring semester).

 - Hours per week: Flexible evening hours during academic year (up to 6 hrs per week), plus Orientation week hours, plus possible flexible hours for on-line peer advising to new students from June through August.